Compiled by Bill Koenig

 Aug.
 1, 2019: The Isle of Wight County Press publishes a story about how the Bond 25 crew has been filming in Ventnor.
 “Filming off the coast of the Isle of Wight from July 21 onwards, keen-eyed 007 fans caught sight of a naval ship and a helicopter landing in conjunction with the filming,” according to the report.

 Aug.
 2, 2019: When things get confusing and hard to follow, there’s only ONE MAN you can turn to — Haphazard Stuff again analyzes Bond 25 developments.

 Aug.
 3, 2019: Marcos Kontze, who runs the James Bond Brasil website, takes to Twitter to post what he says is Bond 25 information from an insider.
-It’s a mix of things, from additional Italian locations to possible titles, possible title song performers, plot points and behind the scenes dynamics (such as Rachel Weisz, Daniel Craig’s wife, having some B25 influence).
+It’s a mix of things, from additional Italian locations to possible titles (Woman Genoma or Genoma of a Woman), possible title song performers (Ed Sheerhan, supposedly a favorite of Danel Craig), plot points and behind the scenes dynamics (such as Rachel Weisz, Daniel Craig’s wife, having some B25 influence).
 The information originally was in Italian and Kontze translated to English (and confirmed again) before posting.
 If you want to read, click on this link.
 If you’re spoiler adverse, don’t.